moderakh/azure-vm-extension/README.md

 /tmp/conf.json
 ```

-Ensure that the user starting the upload agent had permissions for the path specified in 'installationPath' in the conf.json
+Ensure that the user starting the upload agent had permissions for the path specified in 'installationPath' in the conf.json, and for accessing cassandra data files.
+Ideally, the user starting the cassandra service should start the upload agent as well.

 Uninstall if previously installed
 ```bash